tot-alin/CNN-with-tf.nn/README.md

 # Convolutional neural network 2D with module tf.nn

   This project aims at realizing a model based on 2D convolutional neural networks using the tf.nn module in TensorFlow.
 The model has the ability to classify eight items ['airplane', 'car', 'cat', 'dog', 'flower', 'fruit', 'motorbike', 'person'] and has been trained with 6899 images.
 The description of this project is mainly focused on describing the functionality of 2D convolutional neural networks.
 [CNN_tf_nn.pdf](https://github.com/user-attachments/files/21197876/CNN_tf_nn.pdf)

+## Elementary functions in the structure of CNN models

+## Convolutional neural networks

+## Activate function

+## Influența CNN, Pool și Activate function, asupra imagini

-Bibliography :
+## Bibliography :

 https://www.datacamp.com/tutorial/introduction-to-convolutional-neural-networks-cnns
 https://www.simplilearn.com/tutorials/deep-learning-tutorial/convolutional-neural-network